 Entrepreneurs often seek to find out how much revenue their future business can generate.
 Therefore, before making investments, shareholders calculate how much money their equity can bring during the year.

 If a business doesn't have a high working capital turnover ratio, it may experience a lack of funds for everyday operations and short-term debts.
-Managing your working capital enables you to stay aware of your business’ accounts payable and receivable and to control them.
+Managing your working capital enables you to stay aware of your business's accounts payable and receivable and control them.
 Besides, it helps allocate funds so that they can be used efficiently.

 How to Calculate Capital Turnover

 Companies use the capital turnover ratio as an indicator of efficiency with which a business uses its assets to generate profit.
-Below you can find a capital turnover formula
+Below you can find a capital turnover formula.

-The higher the ratio, the more efficient is a business at generating sales and receiving revenue.
+The higher the ratio, the more efficient a business is at generating sales and receiving revenue.
 If the ratio is low, it shows that a company uses its funds inefficiently.
 In this case, you should consider several steps that can help you improve this indicator.

 How to Improve Capital Turnover

-- Fulfill debt obligations
+- Fulfill your debt obligations